jeffbarish/wax-manual/source/edit.rst

 Single work from multiple CDs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You have just learned how to create multiple works from a single CD.
 Next we will consider the opposite case: one work from multiple CDs.
 Some works (e.g., most operas) are too long to fit on a single CD.
 Nevertheless, we want to store them in Wax as a single work.
 Start by entering the metadata for the first CD as described above.
-Insert the second CD and press the "Add CD" (*not Create!*) button.
+Insert the second CD and press the "Add" (*not Create!*) button.
 The tracks from the second CD will appear below the ones from the first CD.
 Wax will not alter the work metadata (as it would if you clicked Create).
 If you used the "Save new" button after ripping the first CD, you have already created the new work.
 After adding the tracks from the second CD, be sure to set the Save double button to "Save revision".
 If you did not save after ripping the first CD, then use "Save new".
 Just remember to use "Save new" the first time you use the save button for the work and *only* the first time.

 Multiple works from multiple CDs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You may also encounter a multi-CD set with multiple works, e.g., various works by one composer spanning multiple CDs.
 The most straightforward way to handle this situation is through a combination of the techniques in the previous two sections.
 Start by clicking Create for the first CD to rip its tracks.
-Then click "Add CD" for subsequent CDs to rip their tracks.
+Then click "Add" for subsequent CDs to rip their tracks.
 Select the tracks that correspond to the first work.
 Enter the appropriate metadata for the work and save a new work.
 Select the tracks for the next work, enter its work metadata, and save another new work.
 Continue until you have created new works for all the works on all the CDs.
-The procedure is the same as the one for creating multiple works from a single CD except that you use "Add CD" to add tracks from all CDs subsequent to the first.
+The procedure is the same as the one for creating multiple works from a single CD except that you use "Add" to add tracks from all CDs subsequent to the first.

     ..
 CAUTION::
-        Wax will permit you to treat each CD in the set separately (click Create with every CD in the set rather than Create for the first followed by "Add CD" for the rest).
+        Wax will permit you to treat each CD in the set separately (click Create with every CD in the set rather than Create for the first followed by "Add" for the rest).
 If you do, Wax will have no way to know that the works came from the same CD set.
 The works that you create will work fine in every way except one: A :ref:`sibling search<sibling-search>` for one of the works from the set will not find the other works in the set.
-If sibling search is not important to you, feel free to use this procedure rather than the one involving "Add CD".
+If sibling search is not important to you, feel free to use this procedure rather than the one involving "Add".
 Also note that you will have to deal with the cover art for each CD rather than dealing with it once for the entire set.
-Obviously, if you are creating a single work from multiple CDs, you must use "Add CD" rather than Create.
+Obviously, if you are creating a single work from multiple CDs, you must use "Add" rather than Create.

 .. _reorder-tracks:

 Re-rip
 ~~~~~~

-If anything goes wrong when ripping a CD, you can click "Add CD" with the appropriate CD in the drive.
+If anything goes wrong when ripping a CD, you can click "Add" with the appropriate CD in the drive.
 Wax will repeat the process of ripping tracks for that CD without changing the work metadata.

 .. _abort-button: